 Still from Gorilla Massive… by Something About Gorillas on YouTube

-46. Chimpanzee – shockingly aggressive
+46. Chimpanzee – Shockingly Aggressive

 A chimpanzee shows its sharp teeth with its mouth wide open in a threatening or defensive expression.
 The animal's face and fur are clearly visible.